+- Day 1 100% refund will be made.

-Day 2
+- Day 2 50% refund will be made.

-- 50% refund will be made. - Day 3 No refunds will be made.
+- Day 3 No refunds will be made.

 If a student drops a course and then adds another course at a later time after the 100% refund period, additional charges may result.
 Students should always add and drop a course during the same session to avoid these charges.